wp-plugins/yith-woocommerce-compare/README.txt

 = 1.0.2 =

-* Improved: trigger in javascript file for add to compare event
+* Tweak: trigger in javascript file for add to compare event

 = 1.0.1 =